amaysim-au/serverless-workshop/README.md

 # Let's do it again
 $ make .env
 # Any difference?
 What would happened if you modify values in the .env and rerun the command?
+# Any difference in the Makefile for targets dotenv and .env?
 ```

 ## Initial Version